 - Kathy Killoh, Member-at-large

 The BPAA undertakes various advocacy initiatives to raise awareness – among government agencies and the public – of the depth and breadth of the book publishing industry in Alberta, of its ongoing need for predictable, sustainable funding, and of the contribution book publishers make to their communities.
 The association has been involved in discussions surrounding copyright legislation (Bill C-11), and participated in the review of Foreign Ownership as part of the Association of Canadian Publishers’ submission on behalf of their members.
 The BPAA meets with municipal, provincial and federal government representatives, along with other cultural industries, to promote the book publishing industry and raise the profile of the industry in Alberta and Canada.

 Information sharing is a central benefit of membership in the BPAA.
-Our monthly e-newsletter, Bibliophax, updates our members on marketing opportunities, new releases, events, employment opportunities, association business, awards, program deadlines, and other late-breaking news.
+Our bi-weekly newsletter, Books, updates our members on marketing opportunities, new releases, events, employment opportunities, association business, awards, program deadlines, and other late-breaking news.
 Open to all members, our board meetings provide an invaluable window on the industry.
 The BPAA Office responds to all enquiries on publishing from its members, the public, the media, and industry representatives.

 We maintain an online directory of member publishers.
 We also distribute it in print to booksellers, schools and libraries, throughout western Canada and at the many displays and exhibits we attend.

 Our professional development program offers seminars and workshops that help keep our members informed about new developments in publishing, technology and management.
-Our PD program is also open to non-members who are interested in learning about the book publishing industry, please see the individual session announcements for more information.
+Some PD sessions may be open to non-members who are interested in learning about the book publishing industry, please see the individual session announcements for more information.